Suicide Prevention and Intervention in Schools

 - making final arrangements (e.g., giving away prized possessions).

-A “gatekeeper” strategy has been successfully used for identifying youth at-risk in the school setting for suicide.
-“Gatekeepers” in the school environment are administrators, faculty, staff and students\0x2026anyone who can potentially come into contact with an at-risk student.
-The goal of this strategy is to increase gatekeepers’ knowledge, skills and abilities to: (1) readily identify at-risk students (recognize warning signs of suicide), (2) provide an initial response, and (3) get help.
-Gatekeeper training is included in one objective of the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Strategy for Suicide Prevention.
+A "gatekeeper" strategy has been successfully used for identifying youth in schools who are at risk for suicide.
+Trained gatekeepers in the school environment can be administrators, faculty, staff, and students—anyone who can potentially come into contact with an at-risk student.
+The goal of this strategy is to provide the skills necessary to increase gatekeepers' knowledge and abilities to (1) readily identify at-risk students (recognize warning signs of suicide), (2) provide an initial response, and (3) get professional help.
+Gatekeeper training is included in one objective of the Substance Abuse and Mental Health Services Administration's National Strategy for Suicide Prevention (SAMHSA.gov).

 Protocols for Responding to Suicidal Behavior

-As part of a comprehensive suicide prevention and intervention program, it is essential that schools have written protocols for responding to: (a) students presenting with warning signs of suicide, (b) a suicide attempt, and (c) a suicide completion.
-As an integral part of responding to any school crisis, it is suggested that schools have a crisis intervention team.9 An established crisis team enhances the infrastructure and process of response via collaborative action, collegial support and shared responsibility of decision making.
+As part of a comprehensive suicide prevention and intervention program, it is essential that schools have written protocols for responding to (a) students presenting warning signs of suicide, (b) a suicide attempt, and (c) a suicide completion.
+As an integral part of responding to any school crisis, it is suggested that schools have a crisis response team.4 An established crisis response team enhances the infrastructure and process of responding via collaborative action, collegial support, and shared responsibility of decision-making.

 - designate specific individuals (including alternates) and their roles for responding to the situation;

-- identify pre-arranged partnerships and procedures with community resources (e.g., referral sources, crisis intervention specialists, first responders, media) so services are readily accessible when needed;
+- identify pre-arranged partnerships and procedures with community resources (e.g., referral sources, crisis response specialists, first responders, media) so services are readily accessible when needed; and

-Once a student has been identified as presenting with warning signs of suicide, school personnel need to intervene with an immediate, appropriate and comprehensive response.
-The school’s response should include, at a minimum:
+Once a student has been identified as presenting with warning signs of suicide, school personnel need to intervene with an immediate, appropriate, and comprehensive response.
+At a minimum, the school's response should include: